 Tell us you haven’t noticed it:

-The weather is coming at us weirder and with more intensity.
+The weather is coming at us with more weirdness and intensity.

-The L.A. fires are only part of it—though they came at the same time that freezing temperatures were causing shivers aplenty in Florida.
+The L.A. fires are only part of it—though they came at the same time that freezing temperatures were causing shivers aplenty in Florida (even “snow days” in Tallahassee).

-2024 joined 2023 as earth’s hottest years on record, marked by unprecedented rainfall extremes including Dubai’s 75-year record rainfall in 24 hours and Spain’s historic floods that delivered thirty inches of rain in just 14 hours
+However cold in certain areas, 2024 joined 2023 as earth’s hottest years on record, marked by unprecedented rainfall extremes, including Dubai’s 75-year record rainfall in 24 hours and Spain’s historic floods that delivered thirty inches of rain in just 14 hours.

 The weather, as we long have reported, is gyrating.
 It is a time of extremes.

-There are suddenly all these “bomb cyclones,” whether on the West or East Coast.
+There are suddenly all the “bomb cyclones,” whether on the West or East Coast.
 Climate swerves.

 There are droughts where it used to rain and precipitation in previously parched territories.

-Call it hydroclimate whiplash–dramatic shifts between extreme wet and dry conditions
+Call it hydroclimate whiplash–dramatic shifts between extremely wet and dry conditions

-Clearly, the weather patterns have shifted in a way that bring roaring back the words Our Blessed Mother reportedly told seer Melanie Calvat at LaSalette, France:
+Clearly, the weather patterns have shifted in a way that brings roaring back the words Our Blessed Mother reportedly told seer Melanie Calvat at LaSalette, France:

 “The seasons will be altered.”